Rainymood/rainymood.github.io/_posts/2019-07-16-how-to-change-theme-to-minimal-mistakes.md

   - update
 ---

-Recently I migrated my whole blog from the Cayman theme to the Minimal mistakes theme which can be found [here](https://mmistakes.github.io/minimal-mistakes/).
-This blog post explains how to quickly get up and running with the minimal-mistakes theme.
+Recently I migrated my whole blog from the Cayman theme to the Minimal Mistakes theme, which can be found [here](https://mmistakes.github.io/minimal-mistakes/).
+This blog post explains how to quickly get up and running with the Minimal Mistakes theme.

 **Before**